nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 ### During login flow

-Within this procedure, you can only be sure of working with a valid user after `Suphle\Contracts\Auth\LoginActions::compareCredentials()` returns true. `Suphle\Auth\EmailPasswordComparer`, which exists on both login services under the `comparer` property, has a method `getUser()` that you would typically use either in `Suphle\Contracts\Auth\LoginActions::successLogin()` or any custom event handlers employed to avoid attracting business logic there.
+Within this procedure, you can only be sure of working with a valid user after `Suphle\Contracts\Auth\LoginActions::compareCredentials()` returns true. `Suphle\Contracts\Auth\ColumnPayloadComparer`, which exists on both login services under the `comparer` property, has a method `getUser()` that you would typically use either in `Suphle\Contracts\Auth\LoginActions::successLogin()` or any custom event handlers employed to avoid attracting business logic there.

 If you're using your own comparer, you might as well provide a similar method for reading the user you confirmed is legitimate.